-- Infrastructure assets and assets under construction depreciated historical cost; - Council dwellings current value, determined using the basis of existing use value for social housing (Existing Use Value - Social Housing (EUV-SH)); - Surplus assets current value, determined as fair value based on the amount at which the asset could be sold in an orderly transaction between market participants; - All other property assets current value, determined as the amount that would be paid for the asset in its existing use (Existing Use Value - EUV); and - Assets that the local Council intends to hold in perpetuity and have no determinable useful life and may have restrictions in their disposal are classified as community assets, and in this instance are generally valued at a nominal £1.
+- Infrastructure assets and assets under construction depreciated historical cost; - Council dwellings current value, determined using the basis of existing use value for social housing (Existing Use Value - Social Housing (EUV-SH)); - Surplus assets current value, determined as current value based on the amount at which the asset could be sold in an orderly transaction between market participants; - All other property assets current value, determined as the amount that would be paid for the asset in its existing use (Existing Use Value - EUV); and - Assets that the local Council intends to hold in perpetuity and have no determinable useful life and may have restrictions in their disposal are classified as community assets, and are held at historic cost.

-Where there is no market-based evidence of current value because of the specialist nature of an asset, for example community schools, Depreciated Replacement Cost (DRC) is used as an estimate of fair value.
+Where there is no market-based evidence of current value because of the specialist nature of an asset, for example community schools, Depreciated Replacement Cost (DRC) is used as an estimate of current value.